maoxuli/netb/examples/README.md

 Examples of echo server and echo client working in asynchronous I/O mode.
 Good illustrations of using AsyncTcpAcceptor, AsyncTcpSocket, and AsyncUdpSocket, as well as the asynchronous facility including EventLoop and EventLoopThread.

 - http
 Examples of HTTP server and HTTP client.
-Good illustrations of using StreamBuffer and the tool classes of StreamWrirter, StreamReader, and StreamPeeker in message packging and unpackaging.
+Good illustrations of using StreamBuffer and the tool classes of StreamWrirter, StreamReader, and RandomReader in message packging and unpackaging.

+- dns
+Examples of DNS resolver.
+Good illustrations of using StreamBuffer and the tool classes of StreamWriter, StreamReader, and RandomWriter, RandomReader in message packing and unpacking.